bmc/ST2EmacsMiscellanea/README.md

   for consistency with TextMate key bindings. *Alt-q* also maps to `wrap_paragraph`.
 * Because I rebound *Ctrl-Q*, these bindings map *Ctrl-Alt-q* to `exit`.
+* *Alt-Space* is bound to `fixup_whitespace`, which is implemented via my Fixup Whitespace plugin, below.

 #### Unexpected Oddities